 Many a times, security is considered the joint responsibility of both cloud provider and the customer but, ensuring that storage, infrastructure, networking is certainly the responsibility of the cloud provider, while security onus for things like applications, operating systems, identity and access management and network traffic protection certainly lies with the customer.

 So, cloud service providers need to work upon their security standards as feverishly as they seek to better their technological capabilities.
-The blurred boundaries make it difficult to tackle cloud computing security issues, but defining role based user access and assigning permissions at the ground level certainly can help both the parties.
+The blurred boundaries make it difficult to tackle cloud computing security issues and challenges, but defining role based user access and assigning permissions at the ground level certainly can help both the parties.

 Tip 3 – Compliance is necessary for ensuring security.
 CSPs should design security in their offerings.
 They should become more articulative about what is allowed to go where, and under what type of protection.
 For this, a CSP needs a cloud management solution that meets regulatory compliances for best protection of user data and allows CSPs to set permissions and strict access controls.
 CSPs should ensure that they have visibility and control over the data, regardless of where it resides and with whom it is shared.